minio/docs/source/administration/identity-access-management/policy-based-access-control.rst

    Allows access to MinIO :ref:`metrics <minio-metrics-and-alerts-endpoints>`.
    Only required if MinIO requires authentication for scraping metrics.

+.. policy-action:: admin:ListBatchJobs

+   Allows access to list the active batch jobs.

+.. policy-action:: admin:DescribeBatchJobs

+   Allows access to the see the definition details of a running batch job.

+.. policy-action:: admin:StartBatchJob

+   Allows user to begin a batch job run.

 ``mc admin`` Policy Condition Keys
 ----------------------------------